stas-kh/es6-gulp-boilerplate/README.md

 # Project uses Yarn as package manager, so you have to install it globally
 npm install -g yarn

-# Then, you should run the following commang in your terminal
+# Then, you should run the following command in your terminal
 run-gulp.bat
 ```